mewithoutnara/shuoxintan/README.md

 <br>
 <br>
 <em>HOW MUCH WATTAGE IS ONE HANDBREATH OF WATER?</em> | Jingru Cyan Cheng and Chen Zhan<br>
-Commissioned work for composition, sound installation and spatialisation <br>
+Commissioned work for sound composition, sound installation <br>
 23. Jan. - 19.
 Apr.
 2025, Storefront for Art and Architecture, New York **[.](https://storefront.nyc/program/how-much-wattage-is-one-handbreath-of-water-by-jingru-cyan-cheng-and-chen-zhan/)**<br>
 <br>
 <br>